Channel Dependence, Limited Lookback Windows, and the Simplicity of Datasets: How Biased is Time Series Forecasting?: Cell Cycle ODE Discussion

 \section{Cell Cycle ODE Discussion}

-We discussed already the interesting properties of Double Pendulum ODEs.
-In this part of the appendix, we would like to extend more the discussion on the coupling between the ODEs and how variables interact across time.
-Equations 1-6 presents the system of ODEs, we used to generate the cell cycle dataset \cite{romond1999}.
-These 6 equations show two different oscillators based on the concentration levels of cyclin ($C_1$ and $C_2$) and how they motivate the progression of the cell cycle.
-The cyclin concentration reflects directly on the activated Cyclin Dependent Kinases (cdk1, cdk2) which represented in the equations by $M_1$ and $M_2$ respectively.
-It also affect directly enzymes $X_1$ and $X_2$. $v_{ij}$ and $v_{dj}$ are constants that are multiplied in equation 1 for $j=1$ and equation 4 for $j=2$ as a rate of cyclin synthesis.
-In equations 1, we can see clearly the coupling between the ODE variables $C_1$ and $M_2$.
-Whereas, in equation 4, we can see the coupling between $C_2$ and $M_1$.
-All of this shows how information from one channel can cause spikes or change of trend in other channels, showing clear channel dependence in the generated time series data.
-Also, this section is valuable to show the very important application of such equation on a real life biomedical process which elevates the importance of our study more.
-Please note that these equations were taken from \cite{romond1999} and for more details, we encourage the reader to go through their work as well.
+We have already discussed the interesting properties of Double Pendulum ODEs.
+In this part of the appendix, we would like to further extend the discussion on the coupling between the ODEs and how variables interact across time.
+Equations 1--6 present the system of ODEs we used to generate the cell cycle dataset \cite{romond1999}.
+These six equations show two different oscillators based on the concentration levels of cyclin ($C_1$ and $C_2$) and how they motivate the progression of the cell cycle.

+The cyclin concentration reflects directly on the activated Cyclin-Dependent Kinases (cdk1, cdk2), which are represented in the equations by $M_1$ and $M_2$, respectively; it also directly affects enzymes $X_1$ and $X_2$.
+The terms $v_{ij}$ and $v_{dj}$ are constants multiplied in Equation 1 (for $j=1$) and Equation 4 (for $j=2$) as a rate of cyclin synthesis.
+In Equation 1, we can see clearly the coupling between the ODE variables $C_1$ and $M_2$, whereas in Equation 4, we see the coupling between $C_2$ and $M_1$.

+All of this demonstrates how information from one channel can cause spikes or changes of trend in other channels, showing clear channel dependence in the generated time-series data.
+Furthermore, this section is valuable for demonstrating the important application of such equations to a real-life biomedical process, which further elevates the importance of our study.
+Please note that these equations were taken from \cite{romond1999}; for more details, we encourage the reader to review their work.